-The NWT Arts Strategy is a joint initiative of the Department of Education, Culture and Employment (ECE) and the Department of Industry, Tourism and Investment (ITI) released in October 2004.
+The NWT Arts Strategy is a joint initiative of the Department of Education, Culture and Employment (ECE) and the Department of Industry, Tourism and Investment (ITI).
+The first NWT Arts Strategy was released in October 2004.

 The Strategy represents the Government of the Northwest Territories’ (GNWT) recognition of the important role that arts and fine crafts play in both our society and our economy, and demonstrates our commitment to take action to address identified issues and opportunities in this sector.

 During the 18th Legislative Assembly, the GNWT committed to complete a new NWT Arts Strategy and accompanying Action Plan to replace the previous 2004 version.
 The new Arts Strategy and accompanying Action Plan will be developed together as a Strategic Framework and will articulate GNWT values and priorities for supporting a strong cultural community and thriving creative economy for a 10-year period.